markbush/SmalltalkTests/README.md

 ### Checking a Dictionary contains a key

-Use `contains key:` to check a key is in a Dictionary.
+Use `contain key:` to check a key is in a Dictionary.

 ```smalltalk
 d := { #one->1 . #two->2 . #three->3 } asDictionary.